 Table 1: Wi-Fi Device classification table – routers / APs and clients

-Actual real-life throughput will be at best 50% of the "N/AC number" you see in marketing material and more typically closer to 20 – 25%.
-This means an "N300 router" will deliver more like 60 Mbps of actual best case throughput.
+Actual real-life throughput will be at best 50% of the "N/AC number" you see in marketing material and can be as low as 20 – 25%.
+We’ll dig into this more, next.

-The first thing you need to know is that all the numbers above 450 are sums of the maximum link rates of each radio.
+The first thing you need to know is that all the classes above 450 are sums of the maximum link rates of each radio.
 So each radio in an N600 router maxes out at 300 Mbps and at 450 Mbps in an N900 router.
-In an AC1750 router, the maximum link rate you’ll see with a 2.4 GHz link is 450 Mbps or 1300 Mbps when connected on the 5 GHz band.
+AC routers are a bit trickier, since link rates are different for each band.
+For example, in an AC1750 router, the maximum link rate you’ll see with a 2.4 GHz link is 450 Mbps or 1300 Mbps when connected on the 5 GHz band.

-The next thing you need to know is that the N number is 2X the number you are likely to see reported by Windows Wireless Network Connection Status when you first connect to your new router.
-This is because N and AC routers support two sets of maximum link rates depending on the bandwidth mode they are operating in.
+The next thing you need to know is that the 2.4 GHz number in Table 1 is 2X the number you are likely to see reported by your device’s network status / properties when you connect to your new router.
+This is because N and AC routers support different maximum link rates depending on the bandwidth mode they are operating in.

 The 2.4 GHz link rates shown in Table 1 are the best case when the router is in 40 MHz bandwidth mode.
 The 5 GHz link rates require 40 MHz bandwidth for N routers and 80 MHz bandwidth for AC types.

 The most confusing N type is 750, because each band in the router has a different top link rate and there is no way of knowing which band it is unless you dig into the product’s data sheet.
 And, sadly, even then, it’s near impossible to tell for some products.
 Some products support the maximum 450 Mbps link rate on the 2.4 GHz radio, while others support it on 5 GHz.